 Dr. Scully is a woman of science.
-A medical doctor with specialist training in adult and pediatric hematology, she saw in her two decades of practice that healing at the cellular level has a relationship with connection at the emotional and spiritual levels.
+A medical doctor with specialist training in adult and pediatric hematology, she saw in her two decades of practice that healing at the cellular level has a relationship with a connection at the emotional and spiritual levels.
 She’s a graduate of Stanford’s Compassion Cultivation Training (CCT) program.

 Frances is also a woman of action.
 Born and raised in the Republic of Ireland during the troubled 70s and 80s, she learned that community connection is a lever for advocacy.
 Frances brings the forces of science and community together for humanity with Be Compassionate NL.

 It is common for first responders and others in caring professions to experience Compassion Fatigue or become overwhelmed.
-Developing compassion in a way that does not bring on suffering is an essential learning in Be Compassionate NL’s Meditation Program.
+Developing compassion in a way that does not bring on suffering is essential learning in Be Compassionate NL’s Meditation Program.
 It’s designed to help people realize the many benefits of meditation in a supported environment.
-There’s an 8-week version and an 8-hour version, and programs start at various times through the year, check the Be Compassionate NL website for details.
+There’s an 8-week version and an 8-hour version, and programs start at various times throughout the year, check the Be Compassionate NL website for details.